Physical Tour: Critical response

 Jon Pareles from The New York Times commented that "purists may be offended – particularly in country music, where she dallied awhile – but pop singers like Miss Newton-John make new styles safe for mass audiences just as they're on the way out. [...]
 Miss Newton-John has a nearly colorless voice, distinguished mainly by the break between a perky chest register and a fragile head voice.
 Yet it is also extremely adaptable; onstage, she summoned country's quavers, disco's melismas, pop's directness and hard rock's percussive staccato.
 She sounds delicate on her records, but she sang a 90-minute set with no obvious strain."

 Paul Grein from Billboard wrote: "Newton-John first local apparition in five years – since her co-starring role in Grease revived and redirected her career – was a total triumph, eliciting the boisterous fan response normally seen only at rock shows. [...]
 Newton-John also sings with greater strengths and conviction, even on the older ballads.
 Her emphatic vocals gave an extra emotional dimension to the rueful 'Sam' and the plaintive 'Please Mr. Please'."

 Commercial reception

 The tour performed in 40 cities throughout North America, with a total of 562,428 tickets sold.
 The Exhibition Stadium show in Toronto, Ontario, Canada, had all of the 24,789 tickets sold.
 Based on 13 shows, Billboard Boxscore reported a gross of $$2,074,051 and a total boxscore of $8,443,043.
-Items related to the tour that were sold include clothings, buttons and the tourbook.
+Items related to the tour that were sold include clothing, buttons and the tourbook.